 Why Fundamentalism Often Works

-Via Andrew Sullivan, here’s a blog post by a woman named Lana Hope, who was raised in a homeschooling Christian fundamentalist family, and who has left all that behind.
+Via Andrew Sullivan, here’s a blog post by a woman named [deleted at her request], who was raised in a homeschooling Christian fundamentalist family, and who has left all that behind.
 She writes to say that people who assume that only crazy people are drawn to fundamentalism are flat-out wrong.
 She lists good reasons why fundamentalism appeals to folks, and then says:

 A few years ago one of my friends had a birthday party, and he invited all the homeschool families he knew to his party.
 It may seem odd to an outsider to have young children at his 20th birthday party, but it was not the least bit weird to me (parties with my family are the same way; there were as many kids under 13 at my 18th birthday party as there were teens).
 But after an entire evening of playing board games with people of all ages, washing dishes together, and praying for each other, one of my public school friends (the only person who had attended public school at the party) said to me, “That was so much fun.
 I never experienced this in my life.”
 She explained that she never had an evening playing board games with children of all ages.
 In fact, she never went to someone’s house and had them pray for her either.
 It was foreign to her, but she liked it.